molleraj/ti95interface/README.md

 Currently only the Arduino Leonardo works for transmission in both directions (receiving from and sending to the TI-95), probably because it properly emulates hardware handshaking.

 Plans for building the interface are described below.
 I am now selling pre-built interfaces for $25 plus shipping.
-I offer a 14 day warranty - you can return the unit within two weeks for a refund if it's defective or damaged.
+I offer a 14 day warranty - you can return the unit within two weeks of purchase for a refund if it's defective or damaged.

 Schematic (Arduino Uno/Leonardo to TI-95 Dockbus):
 <pre>